kasif1234/Stanford-Algorithms-Specialization---Tim-Roughgarden/Stanford_Algo_Notes.md

 #### **TODO:**

-1. Code effectively in c++, apply 20/80 rule
+1. Code effectively in c++, apply 20/80 rule -> Use Bro Code 6 hour c++ video and code along the way
 2. Complete Coursera
+3.